A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Defining transparency

-\bolditem{First-party certifiers} are internal to the entity responsible for producing the reviewed component, which we refer as the \textit{code owner}.
-These certifiers are usually either included in the component's development or they oversee it.
-They should have the authority to directly make or otherwise invoke changes to the reviewed component if they notice a problem with it.
+\bolditem{First-party certifiers} are internal to the \textit{code owner}, the entity responsible for producing the reviewed component.
+They are typically involved in the component's development or oversight and have the authority to address issues directly.
 All first-party certifiers are affiliated, and most likely reporting in methodology.
-However, there are also examples of alerting first-party certifiers.
-For example, first-party security research teams like Google Project Zero \cite{googleprojectzero}, Microsoft Security Response Center (MSRC) \cite{microsoftsecurityresponsecenter}, and IBM X-Force \cite{ibmxforce} search for and publicise vulnerabilities in their own closed-source \cite{CVE-2020-16875, CVE-2021-1223} or open-source \cite{CVE-2020-16009, CVE-2021-29976} software.
+However, there are also examples of alerting first-party certifiers, including first-party security research teams like Google Project Zero \cite{googleprojectzero}, Microsoft Security Response Center (MSRC) \cite{microsoftsecurityresponsecenter}, and IBM X-Force \cite{ibmxforce}, which identify and disclose vulnerabilities in their own closed-source \cite{CVE-2020-16875, CVE-2021-1223} or open-source \cite{CVE-2020-16009, CVE-2021-29976} software.

 \bolditem{Third-party certifiers} are granted exclusive access to the components for review.
-The ideal third-party certifiers are independent experts.
-This may include regulators, and to some degree, customer companies.
-For instance, a cloud computing platform purchasing hardware might seek to review the firmware and drivers.
-Similarly, a company outsourcing software development might want to review the components to ensure the quality of the work.
-Customer companies might not be fully independent due to intricate business dynamics, such as financial investments, loyalty due to long-term partnerships, concerns about the performance impact on purchased components, etc. Third-party certifiers may also be affiliated, such as auditors or consultants paid by the code owner.
-It is worth noting that third-party certifiers might be obligated to create their certificates in such a way that does not expose any confidential information about the reviewed component.
+The ideal third-party certifiers are independent experts, including regulators, and to some degree, customer companies.
+For instance, a cloud platform purchasing hardware may review the firmware and drivers, or a company outsourcing software development may review the components to ensure quality.
+Customer companies lack full independence due to business dynamics, such as financial ties or concerns about the performance impact on purchased components.
+Third-party certifiers may also be affiliated, such as auditors or consultants paid by the code owner.
+Third-party certifiers might be obligated to maintain confidentiality of the reviewed components.